E-r-r-o-rr/Realtime-Item-Tracker/docs/map-testing.md

 ## Prerequisites

-1. Sign in to the dashboard (default passphrase: `demo-access`) and navigate to the Home view.
+1. Open the dashboard and navigate to the Home view.
 2. Scroll to **Map Administration** and upload at least three floor variants using the built-in uploader.
 For quick testing you can reuse any internal warehouse schematics or the bundled sample SVG (`public/images/warehouse-grid.svg`).
 3. Annotate each map with a handful of destinations.
 For example:
    - `floor1`: add points for `Dock 3`, `R1-A`, and `W9`.